tranlv/Fastapi-boilerplate/README.md

 ### Environment setup

-- Create a file .env in root path with all variable you need, please do not push to source code
+- Create a file .env in root path with all variable you need, please do not push .env to source code

 ### Code submission